3 Reasons To Explore Europe's Corporate Bonds

 Issuance Levels Are Muted

 Supply and demand dynamics in European credit are a further positive.
-The vast majority of euro area corporate borrowing is still funded by bank loans - by contrast with the US, where most funding comes from bond markets.
+The vast majority of euro area corporate borrowing is still funded by bank loans - in contrast with the US, where most funding comes from bond markets.
 European corporate bond issuance has been growing, but so too has demand from bond buyers seeking out higher-yielding assets as government bond yields have lurched ever lower.
 Buying demand continues comfortably to outstrip the supply available, which is positive for bond creditors and prices.

 In 2017, demand should get an extra kick from the rising (and volatile) costs of currency hedging.
 For euro-based investors who choose to hedge their currency exposure, these costs now take a big bite out of the returns generated by buying US dollar-denominated bonds in particular.
 More expensive dollar hedging costs will likely bolster their demand for euro-denominated bonds.